AdvancedCSS2023/assignment-2---css-games-group-8/README.md

 Which technology is used?

 The technology used for this project includes HTML, CSS, and SCSS, with some JavaScript used to improve the game's functionality.
-The team behind the project has made an effort to minimize the use of JavaScript, focusing instead on HTML and CSS.
+The team behind the project has made an effort to minimize the use of JavaScript, focusing instead on HTML, CSS, and SCSS/SASS.

-Who maintains and contributes to the project?
+The maintains and contributes to the project?

-The project is maintained by Sebastian Haugen, Gard Heimly and Helin
+The project is maintained by Sebastian Haugen, Gard Heimly, and Helin Sagvan Abuzed